kaanozcan/isomorphic-react-example/README.md

 ####Stack

-Using Redux for flux framework and react-router-component for routing, Webpack for bundling, Babel for ES6 support.
+Using Redux for flux framework, react-router-component for routing, Webpack for bundling, Babel for ES6 support.
 Integrated with Reddit Api.

 ####How To